Insights

 In life, as a general rule of thumb, the bigger the thought, the realization, or the change we are experiencing, the bigger the breath we usually take to express it.

-Some thoughts don’t require a lot of breath: like choosing what cereal to have for breakfast or which gum flavor to buy in the grocery store checkout line.
+Some thoughts don’t require a lot of breath, like when you’re choosing what cereal to have for breakfast or which gum flavor to buy in the grocery store checkout line.

 But the ideas you’re sharing onstage?
-They’re probably pretty big ideas, ones that you’ve put in quite a bit of work to develop and refine.
+Those are big ideas, ones you’ve worked hard to develop and refine.
 Deep-breath-worthy ideas.

-Unfortunately, most speakers skip out on a powerful way to show their audience the grandeur and importance of their ideas onstage.
+Unfortunately, most speakers skip out on a powerful yet simple way to show their audience the grandeur and importance of their ideas onstage: breathwork.

 The result?
 A performance that feels gum-flavor-sized rather than transformational.